gierdo/gierdo.github.io/_posts/2023-12-17-llama-vim-igpu-amd-performance.md

 As stated in the environment section, I want to explicitly compare the mobile usecase with  powersaving profiles enabled.

-Switchint off powersaving configurations and enabling the full power of the GPU gives a huge performance improvement, especially on the pure GPU inference:
+Switching off powersaving configurations and enabling the full power of the GPU gives a huge performance improvement, especially on the pure GPU inference:

 ##### Answer